cassiebuhler/cassiebuhler.github.io/_pages/research.md

 - Using the Lotka-Volterra model, we studied how the timing and duration of hormone therapy impact the cancer cell burden when treating prostate cancer.
 - This project was the foundation of later work which delved deeper into cancer cell responses to treatment with various mathematical models.
 <a href="https://our.utah.edu/undergraduate-research-journal/undergraduate-research-journal-2019/" target="_blank" rel="noopener noreferrer">Online</a>{: .btn--research}

-### Class Projects
+## Class Projects

-Finding Waldo (2021)
+### Finding Waldo
-- Inspired by <a href="http://www.randalolson.com/2015/02/03/heres-waldo-computing-the-optimal-search-strategy-for-finding-waldo/" target="_blank" rel="noopener noreferrer">Randal Olsen's work</a>, I apply k-means clustering, ant colony optimization, genetic algorithms, and nearest neighbors to look for "optimal" search paths to find Waldo.
+>Inspired by <a href="http://www.randalolson.com/2015/02/03/heres-waldo-computing-the-optimal-search-strategy-for-finding-waldo/" target="_blank" rel="noopener noreferrer">Randal Olsen's work</a>, I apply k-means clustering, ant colony optimization, genetic algorithms, and nearest neighbors to look for "optimal" search paths to find Waldo.

 <a href="/files/FindingWaldo-Buhler.pdf" target="_blank" rel="noopener noreferrer">Report</a>{: .btn--research}

-Predicting How Fish Swim with Neural Networks (2021)
+### Predicting How Fish Swim with Neural Networks
-- Given a fish's fin flapping frequency, distance between fins, and lateral force, we used machine learning to predict a fish's phase difference and thrust.
+>Given a fish's fin flapping frequency, distance between fins, and lateral force, we used machine learning to predict a fish's phase difference and thrust.

 <a href="/files/FishSwim-BuhlerKadapa.pdf" target="_blank" rel="noopener noreferrer">Report</a>{: .btn--research}